How Long After Cataract Surgery Is Vision Blurry?

 Cataract surgery is a straightforward, short procedure and usually takes between 10 and 15 minutes per eye.
-Patients are normally treated under local anaesthetic eye drops.
+Patients are normally treated under local anesthetic eye drops.
 This means patients are awake but cannot feel any pain.

 It is almost always a ‘day case surgery’, with no overnight stay at the hospital required.